 Try your hand at video podcasting!

 Looking to take your podcast to the next level?
 Don’t be afraid to try your hand at creating a video podcast.
 There are plenty of ways to experiment with video podcasting and a plethora of useful resources online to help you navigate the process.
-For more information on podcasting, such as how to monetize your podcast and how to write a podcast summary, be sure to check out the Dear Media Blog.
+For more information on podcasting, like everything you need to launch your podcast, including submitting your show’s RSS feed, or how to monetize your podcast and how to write a podcast summary, be sure to check out the Dear Media Blog.
 And, of course, if you have any additional questions or comments, feel free to drop us a comment below!
 Also, be sure to come back and let us know how your recording went and if you found this article helpful!
 Until then, we wish you the best of luck with both your audio and video recordings!